Removing late payments from your credit report: What to know

 How to remove a late payment from your credit report

-After you file the dispute, it’ll be investigated.
-If the late payment was reported by mistake, the credit bureau will remove it from your credit report.
-Look to the CFPB for more guidance on how to dispute an error on your credit report.
+Once investigated, if the late payment was reported by mistake, the credit bureau will remove it from your credit report.
+You can look to the CFPB for more guidance on how to dispute an error on your credit report.

 How do late payments impact a credit score?